Director, Leonard W. Wood Center for Real Estate Studies

 He received his PhD from UNC-Chapel Hill and his MA and BS from the University of Delaware.

 “The students and alumni of our real estate program, and the relationships that I have been fortunate to develop over the 40 years since I started graduate school, and 34 years that I have been on the faculty, at UNC.
 I can go almost anywhere in the world and find great UNC real estate alums to connect with to have a beer or meal.”

-Jim Spaeth serves as Executive Director of the Leonard W. Wood Center for Real Estate Studies at UNC Kenan-Flagler Business School in Chapel Hill, North Carolina.
+Jim Spaeth serves as Director of the Leonard W. Wood Center for Real Estate Studies at UNC Kenan-Flagler Business School in Chapel Hill, North Carolina.
 In this capacity, he is responsible for supporting the faculty, academic programs, students and extracurricular activities of UNC Kenan-Flagler’s nationally-recognized real state program.
 Prior to joining the Wood Center in 2013, Jim spent two years in UNC Kenan-Flagler’s MBA Career Management Center, where he worked with students and employers in the real estate and investment banking industries.

 Originally from the Washington DC area, Jim earned undergraduate degrees in Finance and Political Science along with an MBA from the University of Florida.
 Prior to his arrival at UNC Kenan-Flagler in 2011, Jim held positions in investment banking (Raymond James and CNL) and real estate development (Remora Partners), gaining development expertise in the office, retail, multifamily, hospitality and senior housing sectors.